Aaron Bateni

 arXiv, 2024

-Inspired by hybrid Transformer-CNN models, we design a first-of-its-kind hybrid Transformer-SNN model that is inspired by the Cortical Column structure of the brain.
-The model is then implemented and tested in time-series classification.
-This work was a result of my original BSc thesis.
+Inspired by hybrid Transformer-CNN models, we design a Neuro-inspired hybrid Transformer-SNN model.
+Closely mimicing the Cortical Column structure of the brain, making it able to understand temporal information as well as spacial information.
+The model is implemented and tested in text and video time-series classification.
+Part of this work became my BSc Thesis.

 Projects